Expectancy is defined as follows:

-The reactive mind however; will climb all over impending events and react automatically to them as if they were already real.
+The Imagination however; will climb all over impending events and react automatically to them as if they were already real.

 If you do propose something too fantastic (like the end of the world) is about to happen, then the analytical mind will get involved and evaluate it to determine how real a possibility it is.

 But; for a simple “you will feel this in a moment”, the analytical mind won’t get involved, it will just wait and see.

 As a dramatic example of this, think of what you would feel if you were in a public place and someone approached you in a visibly upset state and said “There you are!
 I’m going to kick your butt!”

 How would your body react?

 Your analytical mind will start analyzing options; Fight?, try to talk your way out of it?, or run?, where’s my phone? can the cops get here in time?
 Where did I put my pepper spray?